hermitmaster/devops-maturity-model/PERFORMANCE_AND_EFFICIENCY.md

 - Services that use large amounts of resources are identified and changes are made
 - Changes are reverted if the changes do not have a positive effect
-- Computer hardware models are regularly evaluated to find models where utilization of the different resources is better balanced
+- Resources are regularly evaluated to find models where utilization of the different resources is better balanced
-- Other sources of hardware and other hardware models are regularly evaluated to determine if cost efficiency can improved